WHDH (TV): 1982–1993

 WNAC-TV had spent the better part of its history as the lowest-rated major-network affiliate in Boston, and one of the weakest large-market CBS affiliates in the country.
 When New England Television began operating the station, it embarked on a massive attempt to bring channel 7 out of the ratings basement.
 David Mugar and company soon announced the infamous "dream team" of newscasters, headed by Tom Ellis and Robin Young.
 Ellis had previously maintained WBZ-TV's dominance in the news market, and then helped WCVB reach #1 in the ratings during his tenure there from 1978 to 1982.
 Young, on the other hand, had no hard news experience but was well-known to Boston viewers as former co-host of Evening Magazine.
 The new partnership, as well as the completely restructured news department as a whole, received heavy promotion in the months leading to the official launch of the finalized WNEV news product (accompanied by a launch image campaign, "There's A New Day Dawning").
 The newsroom facility, built feverishly over the summer of 1982, was cited by The Boston Globe as being the most technologically advanced out of all three network stations in the market.
+There was considerable reporting on the high salaries (a total of roughly $1 million a year) the new station was offering Ellis and Young.
 On the night of Ellis and Young's debut, September 13, 1982, WNEV beat WCVB and WBZ in the evening news ratings.
 The curiosity of Boston viewers only lasted a week in large numbers; the following week, channel 7 crumbled back to a distant third.